iam-rohan/iam-rohan/README.md

 - 👯 I’m looking to collaborate on making great **digital experience🧑‍🤝‍🧑**.
 - 🤔 I’m looking for help with my **Cyber Security learnings**.
 - 💬 Ask me about anything realted to my projects and other stuffs too I am more than happy😁 to help👯 as per my ability.
-- ⚡ Fun Fact: Want to make digital experiences than **entertainment🕺 and challenges🔥 me, at the same time pays the bills💰**.
+- ⚡ Fun Fact: Want to make digital experiences that **entertains🕺 and challenges🔥 me, at the same time pays the bills💰**.
 - ☕ 👇 **This is just the beginning.
 There are more to come from me.**😄

 <br>